VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Design Study

 \section{Design Study}

 Our goal in designing a visual analytics system is to help LLM developers move from answer-level evaluation to reasoning-level debugging in diagnosis-oriented medical QA.
 In this setting, developers need to assess not only whether a model arrives at the correct diagnosis, but also whether its reasoning is clinically plausible, and whether similar errors recur across semantically related cases.
-To ground the design of our system, we conducted a formative study with five experienced LLM developers (\textbf{\emph{E1--E5}}). \textbf{\emph{E1}} has 6 years of experience and works on LLM-driven healthcare applications. \textbf{\emph{E2}} has 3 years of experience and is a Ph.D. candidate in computational biology, focusing on LLMs for science, particularly the use of LLMs to reason about problems in biology, chemistry, and medicine. \textbf{\emph{E3}} has 1 year of experience and works on LLM-based multi-agent systems for cell inference. \textbf{\emph{E4}} has 3 years of experience and is a product manager and R\&D practitioner at an LLM-for-science company, focusing on agent-system development in medical and life-science scenarios. \textbf{\emph{E5}} has 1 year of experience and works on medical LLMs in an industrial setting, where their work involves outpatient reasoning with LLMs supported by RAG, multi-agent interaction, and deep-research reasoning.
+To ground the design of our system, we conducted a formative study with five experienced LLM developers (\textbf{\emph{E1--E5}}). \textbf{\emph{E1}} has 6 years of experience and works on LLM-driven healthcare applications. \textbf{\emph{E2}} has 3 years of experience and is a Ph.D. candidate in computational biology and LLMs for science. \textbf{\emph{E3}} has 1 year of experience and works on LLM-based multi-agent systems for cell inference. \textbf{\emph{E4}} has 3 years of experience and is a product manager and R\&D practitioner at an LLM-for-science company. \textbf{\emph{E5}} has 1 year of experience and works on medical LLMs , involving outpatient reasoning with RAG and multi-agent interaction.
 We met with these experts on a biweekly basis for six months to ensure steady progress and to incorporate their feedback throughout the study.
 This iterative process enabled timely adjustments to our approach.
 Our study has received IRB approval.
 Based on the interviews, we derived five design requirements as follows.

 \textbf{R1.
 Provide accessible external medical knowledge support for reasoning interpretation.} Based on findings from our formative study, many LLM developers do not have sufficient clinical expertise to determine whether a reasoning step is medically justified. \textbf{\emph{E1}} and \textbf{\emph{E2}} both noted that, in practice, they often need to consult medical references or seek help from domain experts before they can judge whether a model's inference is plausible.
 However, such expert support is costly and difficult to scale in iterative debugging workflows.
 Prior work in visual analytics and explainable AI has likewise emphasized the importance of external domain grounding when users analyze complex model behavior in specialized settings \cite{spinner2020explainer,mohseni2021xai,wang2024commonsensevis}.
 Therefore, the system should provide developers with accessible external medical knowledge support that can serve as a reference for interpreting reasoning, so that they can understand model behavior in clinically meaningful terms even without extensive medical training.